zhenglecheng/HeroCon/README.md

-# 🌟 Contrastive Learning with Complex Heterogeneity
+# 🌟 HeroCon: Contrastive Learning with Complex Heterogeneity

 > **Demo Code** for the paper *"Contrastive Learning with Complex Heterogeneity"* — accepted at **KDD 2022**.